rbisdorff/Digraph3/docSphinx/tutorial.rst

 .. only:: latex

-   Abstract
+   Preface
-   ........
+   .......

-   This PDF document contains a set of tutorials introducing the main objects like digraphs, outranking digraphs, performance tableaux and voting profiles. available in the Digraph3 Python software resources ( see here <https://digraph3.readthedocs.io/en/latest/index.html> for the corresponding HTML version).
+   This PDF document contains a set of tutorials introducing the main objects like digraphs, outranking digraphs, performance tableaux and voting profiles available in the Digraph3 Python software resources ( see html documentation here <https://digraph3.readthedocs.io/en/latest/index.html> for the corresponding HTML version).
 Some of the tutorials are problem oriented and show how to compute the winner of an election, how to build a best choice recommendation, or how to rate or linearly rank with multiple incommensurable ranking criteria.
    There is also a tutorial provided on undirected graphs and a last tutorial illustrates how to compute non isomorphic maximal independent sets in the n-cycle graph.